jordantkohn/ABSA-PyTorch/README.md

 New Bayesian models added to [models directory](./models/).
 These models use new blitz Bayesian layers from [layers directory](./layers/)

 #### Training:
 Use train_bayes.py when training a bayesian model.
-Key differenceL loss is calculated using blitz's sample_elbo() method which includes KL divergence for weight/bias distributions in addition to cross entropy loss.
+Key difference: loss is calculated using blitz's sample_elbo() method which includes KL divergence for weight/bias distributions in addition to cross entropy loss.

+#### Uncertainty:
+Bayesian models provide the ability to estimate the uncertainty of a model regarding a certain set of predictions.
+Bayesian models' output is stochastic due to the nature of the weights and biases in the model: they are distributions rather than just values.
+We can then make *n* predictions for a given output and analyze the behavior of the range of outputs.
+There are multiple ways to calculate uncertainty here, but here we use a simple measure of confidence.
+  Given a single example *x*, we define our model confidence as follows: out of *n* predictions made on *x*, we first find the class that is most frequently predicted, *c*.
+The confidence is simply the fraction of the frequency of *c* divided by *n*.
+For example, if we predict 5 times for *x* and get predictions [0,1,0,1,1], then our confidence would be 0.60.

+$\widehat{h}$

 ### Usage:

-#### Training:
+Train:
 ```
 # train any of the bayesian models on either dataset using train_bayes.py
 !python train_bayes.py --model_name lstm_bayes_fc --dataset restaurant --patience 5 --num_epoch 10 --lr 1e-3 --batch_size 16
 ```
-#### Testing:
+Test:
 ```
 # test any of the bayesian models on either dataset using train_bayes.py
 !python test_bayes.py --model_name bert_bayes_spc --model_statedict bert_bayes_spc_restaurant_val_acc_0.8348 --dataset restaurant